jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/Ownership/task.md

 The ownership responsibility for the `Laptop` object may or may not be assigned to the `Student` class depending on the desired semantics.
-If the desired semantics is that the `Student` takes the ownership of the `laptop` object passed to it in the constructor, then the developer of this class must ensure that the object is destroyed manually in the destructor (for example, by using the `delete` operator).
+If the desired semantics is that the `Student` takes ownership of the `laptop` object passed to it in the constructor, then the developer of this class must ensure that the object is destroyed manually in the destructor (for example, by using the `delete` operator).